microsoft/vcpkg-docs/vcpkg/users/triplets.md

 > [!WARNING]
 > Enabling this option is not recommended since it can lead to ABI
 > incompatibility in restored binary packages.
 See the [binary caching
 > documentation](../consume/binary-caching-overview.md) to learn more

 When this option is set to `TRUE`, `ON`, or `1`, the compiler will not be tracked as part of the package abis.

-This will cause [Binary Caching](binarycaching.md) to reuse builds from older or newer compilers.
+This will cause [binary caching](binarycaching.md) to reuse builds from older or newer compilers.

 ## Windows-specific Variables